 \section{Open questions}

-The main open question is to identify the equivalence class of correct sign alterations $\sigma(S)$ in Conjecture~\ref{general polynomial} for each $S$, ideally in the form of a canonical representative.
-Since $\adj_S(m, n)$ resembles an adjacency matrix, it seems likely that $\det \adj_{S, \sigma(S)}(m, n)$ has a combinatorial interpretation, and this may suggest the correct signs.
-A natural candidate is a \emph{signed graph}, which is a graph along with a function assigning $-1$ or $1$ to each edge.
-The \emph{switching class} of a signed graph is the set of all signed graphs that can be obtained by choosing a subset $V$ of its vertices and negating the signs of all edges incident to a vertex in $V$ (with multiplicity if an edge is incident to multiple vertices in $V$)~\cite{Zaslavsky}.
-The equivalence class of correct sign alterations for $S$ corresponds to a switching class on the graph $G_S$ defined in Section~\ref{Rectangular matrices and combinatorial structure}.
-We haven't been able to use this to identify the correct signs, however.

-Second, how can we prove Conjecture~\ref{general polynomial}?
-In the absence of a combinatorial proof, one could interpolate polynomial equations representing the entries of diagonal matrices $R$ and $C$, as we did for the entries of $\Sink(A)$, and hope to prove that all three matrices are correct by checking that they satisfy $\Sink(A) = R A C$.
+We mention several open questions.
+The main question is how to prove Conjecture~\ref{general polynomial}.
+Until we understand why the two types of links arise, a simple proof seems unlikely.
+Alternatively, toward an algebraic proof, one could interpolate polynomial equations satisfied by the entries of diagonal matrices $R$ and $C$, as we did for the entries of $\Sink(A)$, and hope to prove that all three matrices are correct by checking that they satisfy $\Sink(A) = R A C$.
 This is how Nathanson established the Sinkhorn limit of a $2 \times 2$ matrix~\cite[Theorem~3]{Nathanson 2x2}.